Xeeynamo/sotn-decomp/README.md

 This is a WIP decompilation of Castlevania Symphony of the Night for the PSX.
 The purpose of the project is to recreate a source code base for the game from scratch, using information found inside the game along with static and/or dynamic analysis.
 We aim to produce a codebase that compiles byte-for-byte to the same binaries of the game, this type of approach is called Matching Decompilation.

 The game is divided into three modules:
-`SLUS_000.67` is the game engine of the game.
+`SLUS_000.67` is the main engine of the game.
 It contains all the necessary logic to interact with the gamepad, CD, memory card, the SPU and to render the sprites on-screen.
 It appears to not contain any game logic by itself.
 `DRA` is the game itself.
 It contains the gameloop and the necessary API to draw maps, entities, load levels, handle entities, animations and collisions.
 It also contains some common data such as Alucard's sprites, candle's sprites and the common rooms (save, loading, teleport) layout.
 `ST/` are the overlays for each area.
 An area (eg. Castle's entrance, Alchemy Laboratory, etc.) contains all the unique logic to handle map specific events, cutscenes, enemy AI, collisions and more.
 It also contains the rooms and entities layout.